Keystone correction: what is it?

 Other projectors have the keystone correction feature accessible by using the “Menu” button on the remote, look for keystone correction and adjust using the arrow keys on the remote.

 Does keystone correction reduce resolution?

-Yes, there will be a slight loss of resolutions from keystone correction this is because, keystoning involves shrinking the number of pixels digitally.
+Yes, there will be a slight loss of resolution from keystone correction.
+This is because, keystoning involves shrinking the number of pixels digitally, therefore reducing image quality.

 Keystone correction causes the image to lose its quality, therefore, keystone correction should be used only if you cannot move the projector.

-Image resolutions is usually lost in this proccess.
+Image resolutions is usually lost in this process.

 Adjust the focus of the image to compensate the blurriness of the images.